bolner/hermes-translator/README.md

 document:
   # The static context is the secondary source of context.
 It is
   #   always appended before the first window segment in the translation
   #   prompt.
 You must use the source language.
-You can use the --one-shot
-  #   option of the Hermes Translator app to translate this text alone
-  #   to the source language.
   static-context:
     # "Subtitles for an Italian drama movie:"
     "Sottotitoli di un film drammatico italiano:"